Traction (orthopedics): Mechanical traction in physical therapy

 When mechanical traction is combined with other physical therapy modalities such as passive mobilization, massage, stretching and active exercises, it is an effective treatment for pain reduction in cervical or lumbar spine disorders.

+Colombo et al. (2020) found that there are better results in mechanical traction therapy when compared to manual traction therapy.
+Furthermore, continuous traction was found to have a greater significance than intermittent traction.
+The suggested delivery of traction therapy was found to be mechanical traction with continuous traction.

 Recent guidelines have been put forward for the use of cervical traction to treat cervical radiculopathy.
 Only low quality evidence has been released and the authors of these guidelines encourage researchers to intensify studies on tractions effect on cervical radiculopathy.
 Researchers have also demonstrated lumbar traction to be advantageous in treating low back pain.
 Three studies in 2017 confirmed an increase of nutrient and water flow into the intervertebral discs after traction treatment.

 Purpose

 The purpose of traction is to: